Zielke307-Team2/FreeStuff/README.md

 - Frontend can be run by running `npm run frontend`
 - Lint can be run by running `npm run lint`
+- Prettier can be run by running `npm run pretty`